-Which is all to say that several factors can contribute to knee pain.
+Which is all to say that several factors can contribute to knee pain, or having your knees hurt after running.
 For runners, an overuse injury from performing repetitive movements could be a culprit, but if you attribute the issue to that alone, you may be missing other literal pain points that are worth addressing.
 Below, two experts well-versed in all things running and knee pain off their pro tips on what may be causing your knee pain while running—and what to do about it to keep your body healthy for miles and miles.

 Is running *really* bad for your knees?

 Dr. Rodante Saballa, director of movement at wellness club Remedy Place and a board-certified chiropractic sports physician, says running isn't "bad" for your knees, although it is not the best activity choice for every single person.
 You should always check with your doctor before starting any new fitness routine, and if you're already dealing with knee or other joint pain, consider getting cleared by a physical therapist prior to pounding the pavement.

 "For the majority of the population, [however], running is a great activity to enhance physical health, cardiovascular capacity, and [support] mental clarity," Dr. Saballa says, who adds that the pain and injuries that people associate with running are usually caused by human error rather than the activity itself.
 Two common examples being failing to warm up properly or skipping the cool down stretches.
 "Both lead to excessive tightness in the muscles around the knee, which ultimately leads to poor biomechanics in the joints.
 And that's where a lot of those aches and pains come from," says Dr. Saballa.